Reuters Health News Summary | Devdiscourse

 Following is a summary of current health news briefs.
-Drugmakers file second court challenge to Canada's new drug price rules
+Summer heatwaves caused 1,500 extra deaths in France: health minister

-Canada's main pharmaceutical industry lobby group, along with 16 of its member companies, filed a lawsuit on Friday to block new regulations meant to lower patented drug prices, the second legal challenge to a new regime that could eventually reduce prices in the United States as well.
-Canada published the final regulations in August, despite heavy lobbying from drug companies, which stand to lose revenue as prices drop.
-The federal government estimates the new rules will save Canadian patients, employers and insurers, including governments, C$13.2 billion ($10 billion) over a decade.
+Heatwaves in June and July caused about 1,500 more deaths than usual in France over that period, though the figure was far lower than in the summer of 2003, the country's health minister said on Sunday.
+A total of 1,465 more people than usual died during the hot spells in June and July, up 9.1% on the average for the period, health ministry data shows.
 China vice premier urges hog production recovery amid swine fever

 Chinese Vice Premier Hu Chunhua has urged the country's main hog production areas to step up efforts to stabilize and recover production, state news agency Xinhua reported, amid a highly damaging outbreak of African swine fever.
 The deadly disease, first detected in China a year ago, has slashed the country's pig herd by almost a third and pushed hog prices to record highs.
 Mental health conditions may prompt some women to have ovaries removed unnecessarily